|Balance of trade in goods||Balance of trade in services||Total trade balance|

 Trade in services estimates have been derived from a number of monthly and quarterly sources.
 For components where no monthly data are available, estimates have been derived on the basis of recent trends.
 The results should be used with appropriate caution, as they are therefore likely to be less reliable than those for trade in goods.
 More details of the data sources, estimation methodology and reliability of the monthly estimates of trade in services were set out in Economic Trends (January 1996 and September 1997).

 The table covers estimates of UK trade first published from October 2006 (for August 2006) to September 2011 (for July 2011).
-Revisions spreadsheets giving these estimates and the calculations behind the averages in the table is available on the National Statistics website.
+Revisions spreadsheets giving these estimates and the calculations behind the averages in the table is available on the ONS website.

-An article analysing past revisions to quarterly balance of payments current account data was published in the May 2007 edition of Economic & Labour Market Review.
-It is available on the National Statistics website.
+An article analysing past revisions to quarterly balance of payments current account data (340.2 Kb Pdf) was published in the May 2007 edition of Economic & Labour Market Review.

-More information about revisions material in this Statistical Bulletin can be found on the National Statistics website.
+More information about revisions material in this Statistical Bulletin can be found on the ONS website.

 EU enlargement and country coverage: Two more countries joined the EU from 1 January 2007.
 These countries were Bulgaria and Romania.
 In addition, the coverage of the Economic and Monetary Union (EMU) countries was extended to include Slovenia.
 In order to enable users to make long-run comparisons, data for the new definition EU and non-EU was produced from January 1998 onwards for value, and from January 1999 onwards for volume and price indices.
 At the same time data for the old definitions were no longer maintained.
 There are additional series for country groupings on the old definitions.